 The Buffalo Philharmonic Orchestra will also offer several performances around the region during the holiday season.
 They will perform on the Hilbert College campus at 7:30 p.m.
 Tuesday, Dec.
 2, and will be part of the Buffalo Philharmonic Chorus's "Messiah" sing-along at 7:30 p.m.
 Sunday, Dec.
 14, at Eastern Hills Wesleyan Church, 8445 Greiner Road, Clarence.
 They are appearing on the free "Holidays Under the Dome" series at 1 p.m.
 Saturday, Dec.
 20, at M&T Bank, 1 Fountain Plaza, Buffalo.

-In the spirit of the season, Kleinhans Music Hall is serving as a drop-off point for the U.S. Marines Toys For Tots campaign.
-Bring a new, unwrapped toy to a concert or to the hall anytime during box office hours to participate.
-The box office is open from 9 a.m. to 6 p.m.
-Monday through Friday, and from 9 a.m. to 1 p.m. on Saturdays.
+In the spirit of the season, Kleinhans Music Hall is a drop-off point for the Marine Corps' Toys For Tots program.
+Anyone wishing to donate can bring a new, unwrapped toy to the hall between Dec.
+1-21 before concerts, on weekdays between 9 a.m. and 6 p.m., and on Saturday mornings.